tarcon/ComfyUI-Sharpfin/README.md

 # ComfyUI Sharpfin

-ComfyUI node to use advanced Torchvision transforms built for accuracy, visual quality, and speed.
+ComfyUI node to change image dimensions with Torchvision transforms built for accuracy, visual quality, and speed.

+It can resize an image with rare resampling algorithms that achieve higher quality than the standards.

+This node uses code from the [Sharpfin library](https://github.com/drhead/Sharpfin) licensed under Apache 2.0.

 ## Quickstart